Ahmed78613/story-project/README.md

 - Run `npm run dev` to launch development server.
 - Run `npm run test` to launch test suite.
 - View changes on local port `http://127.0.0.1:5500/client/index.html`
-- Create a account and then login
+- Create an account and then login
 - Create and Store your stories

 ## Wins & Challenges